Deltares/hydromt/docs/user_guide/intro.rst

                                 the data and meta-data about the data source.
 Data source                     Input data.
 To be processed by HydroMT, data sources are listed in yaml files.
 Model                           A set of files describing the schematization, forcing, states, simulation configuration
-                                and results for any supported model kernel.
+                                and results for any supported model kernel and model classes.
+The final set of files is dependent on the model type (grid, lumped or mesh model for examples) or the model plugin.
+Model class                     A model instance can be instantiated from different model schematization concepts.
+Generalized
+                                model classes currently supported within HydroMT are Grid Model (distributed models), Lumped Model
+                                (semi-distributed), Mesh Model (unstructured grid) and in the future Network Model (object-based model, for example open/closed channel drainage).
+Specific model classes for specific softwares have been implemented as plugins, see Model plugin.
 Model attributes                Direct properties of a model, such as the model root.
 They can be called when using
                                 HydroMT from python.
-Model component                 A model is described by HydroMT with the following components: staticmaps (regular grid data),
+Model component                 A model is described by HydroMT with the following components: staticmaps (previous to v0.5.9),
+                                geoms (vector data), forcing, results, states, config, maps (optional), grid (for a grid model), response_units
+                                (for a lumped model), mesh (for a mesh model).
+Specific model components can also result from the model plugin.
+                                For the generalized model class, each model components are save to common formats (netcdf files for grid, GeoJSON files for geoms).
-                                staticgeoms (vector data), forcing, results, states, config Model plugin                    Model software for HydroMT can build and update models and analyze its simulation results.
+Model plugin                    Model software for which HydroMT can build and update models and analyze its simulation results.
                                 For example *wflow*, *sfincs* etc.
 Model kernel                    The model software to execute a model simulation.
 This is *not* part of any HydroMT plugin.
 Region                          Argument of the *build* and *clip* CLI methods that specifies the region of interest where